derekfeher/owner-restaurant-seo-analytics/README.md

 ---
 # Note
-There are only 1k rows on the table `PC_FIVETRAN_DB.DATA_OUTPUTS.HEX_CASE_GSC_EXPORT`, with only 1 day of data , but the case study mentiones 3 days worth of data.
+There are only 1k rows on the table `PC_FIVETRAN_DB.DATA_OUTPUTS.HEX_CASE_GSC_EXPORT`, with only 1 day of data , but the case study mentions 3 days worth of data.